Overview

 Context

-parameter (JavaDocs) as the first parameter.
+parameter (JavaDocs/KotlinDocs) as the first parameter.
 Within the handler, you use theContext

 to interact with Restate.
-The SDK stores the actions you do on the context in the Restate journal to make them durable. - The input parameter (at most one) and return type are optional and can be of any type, as long as they are serializable/deserializable using Jackson Databind (see serialization docs).
+The SDK stores the actions you do on the context in the Restate journal to make them durable. - The input parameter (at most one) and return type are optional and can be of any type.
+See serialization for more details.

 - The service will be reachable under the simple class name